sumejko92/lidar-camera/README.md

 # Lidar-camera

 **IMPORTANT**: This is an old version.
-The package was refactored and implemented and tested in ROS melodic.
-Check the melodic-devel branch
+The package was refactored, implemented and tested with ROS melodic on Ubuntu 18.04.
+Checkout the melodic-devel branch.

 This package takes inputs from a 3D lidar and separate camera, combines the inputs in such a way as to produce two separate outputs:
 1. A PointCloud2, that includes all the LIDAR points that overlap the camera image with added R, G and B data channels that contain the color of the point in the environment.